Analysis | The pandemic and the dawn of an ‘Asian Century’

 But the competition between both countries is undeniable and casts the rest of Asia in its shadow.
 In a recent essay, Singaporean Prime Minister Lee Hsien Loong cited a famous 1988 exchange between Chinese leader Deng Xiaoping and Indian Prime Minister Rajiv Gandhi, in which the former is said to have told the latter: “In recent years, people have been saying that the next century will be the century of Asia and the Pacific, as if that were sure to be the case.
 I disagree with this view.”

-Lee agreed with Deng that there’s “nothing inevitable nor foreordained” about an “Asian Century,” warning in 2020 of the risks of Chinese overreach.
-That idea of pan-Asian unity gestured at by Deng a few decades ago may already be doomed.
+Lee agreed with Deng that there’s “nothing inevitable nor foreordained” about an “Asian Century,” warning now of how Chinese overreach could doom the pan-Asian unity at which Deng had gestured a few decades ago.

 “In an unfortunate paradox, the phenomenal rise of China may have created the very conditions for the demise of the Asian century,” wrote the Indian commentator C. Raja Mohan.
 “That China has become far more powerful than all of its Asian neighbors has meant Beijing no longer sees the need to evoke Asian unity.
 As it seeks to surpass the United States and emerge as the top dog in the world, it is no surprise that Beijing’s imagination has turned to the construction of a Chinese century.”